-Transparent Eyeball is a transdisciplinary collaborative practice steered by artist Adam Vackar together with biologist Jindrich Brejcha, supported by experienced administrator Bara Panikova.
-Our practice at the intersection of visual art and biology, with overlaps in botany, anthropology, landscape architecture, geology, and philosophy, aims to explore new paradigms of knowledge based on the understanding of the biological perspective of life and existence for both non-human species and humans.
-The fascinating processes underlining non-human life can contribute to better understanding of human existence, behavior and culture.
-We engage audiences with discussions, talks and exhibitions.
+- Transdisciplinary research platform steered by visual artist Adam Vackar and biologist Jindrich Brejcha.
+Our practice at the intersection of visual art and biology, with overlaps in anthropology, architecture, geology, and philosophy, aims to explore paradigms of knowledge based on the understanding of the biological perspective of life and existence for both humans and non-human species.
+The fascinating processes underlining non-human life can contribute to better understanding of human existence in wider context of evolution, behavior and culture.

-A Citywide Program of Art, Science, and Ecological Imagination
+Festival of Visual Art, Science, and Ecological Imagination

 New York, USA